bob-606/5.easa.fi/README.md

 ## 36. "Longitudinal stability" is referred to as stability around which axis?
-"Longitudinal stability" is referred to as stability around which axis?
 - Propeller axis
 - ***Lateral axis***
 - Vertical axis